Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 You can use these filters alone or combine several of them into one complex filter.

-For instance, you can create a complex filter to react to an event related to the modification of the title of a content of type `cm:content` with a mime-type of `text/html` this way:
+For instance, you can create a complex filter to react to an event related to the modification of the title of content type `cm:content` with a MIME type of `text/html`:

 ```java
 public EventFilter getEventFilter() {